SarcevicAntonio/SarcevicAntonio/README.md

 Loves to craft User Experiences in Svelte with semantic HTML, TypeScript and plain CSS.

-Working as a Web Developer in Münster since 2019.
+Working as a Web Developer from Münster since 2019.

 [Read more on sarcevic.dev!](https://www.sarcevic.dev/)